Siege of Orléans (1563): Assassination of the duke of Guise

 With the cannons now close enough, Guise was able to breach the city walls in several places, potentially bringing him close to victory in the siege.
 On 18 February he wrote to the queen mother, assuring her victory was close at hand and the city would fall within the next 24 hours.
 The duke was returning to his lodgings from the suburb for the evening, on his way he had to cross a small stream, and the ferry had limited capacity, meaning that by the time he got close to his tent, he was almost alone.
-Jean de Poltrot who had pretended to defect to the dukes camp some days previously hid in the bushes along his route, and fired 3 shots at close range into the dukes back before fleeing.
+Jean de Poltrot who had pretended to defect to the duke's camp some days previously hid in the bushes along his route, and fired 3 shots at close range into the duke's back before fleeing.
 He would however got lost in the night and be unable to escape the sector, confessing his guilt when captured by some soldiers patrolling.
 Although the duke would linger for another few days before dying on 24 February 1563, the siege ended with his death, the army no longer having a leader.